Burton

 Ann Arbor, MI

-Dr. Burton is a Professor in both the School of Natural Resources & Environment and the Department of Earth & Environmental Sciences.
-He has an Honorary Doctorate from the University of Roskilde (Denmark), is a Concurrent Professor at Nanjing University and an Honorary Professor at the State Key Laboratory of Environmental Criteria and Risk Assessment in Beijing China.
+Dr. Burton is a Professor in the School for Environment and Sustainability and Department of Earth & Environmental Sciences at the University of Michigan.
+He has an Honorary Doctorate from the University of Roskilde (Denmark), a Concurrent Professor at Nanjing University and Honorary Professor at the State Key Laboratory of Environmental Criteria and Risk Assessment in Beijing China.

-Dr. Burton’s research on ecological risk assessment, sediment quality criteria, and aquatic ecosystem stressors has taken him to all seven continents with Visiting Scientist positions in New Zealand, Italy and Portugal.
-His research has focused on sediment and storm water contaminants and understanding bioavailability processes, effects and ecological risk at multiple trophic levels, and ranking stressor importance in human dominated watersheds.
+Dr. Burton’s research on ecological risk assessment, sediment quality, and aquatic ecosystem stressors has taken him to all seven continents with Visiting Scientist positions in China, Denmark, Italy, New Zealand and Portugal.
+His research has focused on sediment and stormwater contaminant risk; understanding chemical bioavailability, stressor causality, ranking of stressors in human dominated waters, and real-time assessment of sites and oil spills.

-While at the University of Michigan he as served as Director of the Water Center and the Cooperative Institute of Limnology and Ecosystems Research.
+While at the University of Michigan he served as Director of the Institute for Global Change Biology, the Water Center and the Cooperative Institute of Limnology and Ecosystems Research.
+He is a Fellow of the American Association for the Advancement of Science.
+He was a Distinguished Faculty Fellow of the Graham Sustainability Institute and the Brage Golding Distinguished Professor of Research.

-He is Editor-in-Chief of the international journal, Environmental Toxicology & Chemistry, past president of the Society of Environmental Toxicology & Chemistry, and has served on numerous national and international panels.
-He has authored over 180 peer-reviewed publications.
+He served as the Editor-in-Chief of Environmental Toxicology & Chemistry, a Fellow and past President of the international Society of Environmental Toxicology & Chemistry; while serving on numerous national and international panels with over 230 peer-reviewed publications.